-Under the terms of Dr. Obrocea's employment agreement dated September 16, 2022, Dr. Obrocea is entitled to an annual base salary of \$418,000.
-Dr. Obrocea is eligible to receive a discretionary annual cash bonus of up to 40% of his then-current base salary based on the attainment of individual performance objectives, corporate goals and milestone achievements established by the board of directors for the previous performance year.
+Under the terms of Dr. Obrocea's employment agreement dated September 16, 2022, Dr. Obrocea was entitled to an annual base salary of \$418,000.
+Dr. Obrocea was eligible to receive a discretionary annual cash bonus of up to 40% of his then-current base salary based on the attainment of individual performance objectives, corporate goals and milestone achievements established by the board of directors for the previous performance year.
 The remainder of the terms of the employment agreement are substantially the same as the terms of Dr. Vitoc's employment agreement summarized above.
+Dr. Obrocea's employment was terminated by us on November 10, 2023 and his employment agreement terminated at such time.
+Dr. Obrocea's termination was without cause and accordingly he is entitled to receive the following severance: (i) payment of his then-current base salary for a period of 12 months following termination; (ii) acceleration of unvested equity awards that would have vested during the 12 months following the date of termination; and (iii) continued coverage under the Company's group health insurance plan with the cost of such coverage shared in the same relative proportion by the Company and Dr. Obrocea as in effect on his last day of employment until the earlier of 3 months from termination or the date Dr. Obrocea becomes eligible for medical benefits with another employer.